-Windows 7 has 3 main power plans.
-They are: High performance, Balanced and Power saver.
-Each power plan has different settings and are meant for varying situations and target different uses.
+Windows 10/8/7 has three main power plans.
+They are – High Performance, Balanced and Power saver.
+Each Power Plan has different settings and is meant for varying situations and target different uses.
 Switching between the plans offers trade-offs between Performance and Power consumption.

 You can access the Power Plans by right clicking on the Power icon sitting in your Notification area of via the Control Panel > Hardware and Sound > Power Options.